Updated November 2, 2023

-An income for the person who lends money, and an expense for the person who borrows money, interest may be defined as the charge or fee for using the borrowed money.
-It is a good thing because you will let institutions borrow your money and then they use it for issuing loans, it is the incentive that individual institutions use.
-Earlier interest was only offered on savings accounts and some high-end checking accounts by most of the financial institutions such as banks and credit unions.
+An income for the person who lends money and an expense for the person who borrows money, interest, may be defined as the charge or fee for using the borrowed money.
+It is a good thing because you will let institutions borrow your money, and then they use it for issuing loans.
+It is the incentive that individual institutions use.
+Most financial institutions, such as banks and credit unions, only offered interest on savings accounts and some high-end checking accounts earlier.

-Whenever interest rates are raised or they fall, we usually hear about the interest rates from the federal funds rate.
-As the interest rates go high it will cause inflation to fall as the demand for goods and services will drop.
+The federal funds rate typically informs us about changes in interest rates when raised or lowered.
+As the interest rates go high, it will cause inflation to fall as the demand for goods and services will drop.

-In the financial world to transform small savings into a big corpus over time, the principal of compounding growth is used extensively.
+In the financial world, compounding growth is used extensively to transform small savings into a big corpus over time.
 It is also an underlying idea behind the ‘time value of money’ and ‘discounted cash flow valuation’.

-There are basically two ways of calculating interest rate; Simple Interest Rate vs Compound Interest Rate.
-The simple interest rate, on one hand, is calculated as a percentage of the principal while the compound interest rate, on the other hand, is calculated as a percentage of both the principal and interest rate.
+There are two ways of calculating interest rates: Simple Interest Rate vs Compound Interest Rate.
+On the one hand, we calculate the simple interest rate as a percentage of the principal.
+On the other hand, we calculate the compound interest rate as a percentage of both the principal and interest rate.

 Formulas for both are given below:

-For example, let’s say that a bank has a 5% Interest Rate, and you borrow $1000 for 10 years, after 10 years you will owe the bank $500 in simple interest term.
-And for compound interest if for instance in the same bank you deposit $1000 in a five-year FD at 4% that is compounded monthly, then using the above formula you can calculate the interest rate as $221.
+For example, let’s say that a bank has a 5% Interest Rate, and you borrow $1000 for 10 years.
+After 10 years, you will owe the bank $500 in simple interest terms.
+If you deposit $1000 in a five-year fixed deposit at a 4% interest rate, compounded monthly, the calculated interest using the above formula amounts to $221.